jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 We'll look more at Boolean logic and expressions in the next chapter.

+### Null and undefined

+The values `null` and `undefined` are different ways of saying a value has no value.

+The difference is that `null` is assigned explicitly, whereas you'll usually see `undefined` when someone declares a binding without initializing it to a value.
+You'll see examples in the next section.

 ## Binding data to names: constants and variables

 A binding applies a valid name to a value so the value can be used later in the program.